fresh8/f8-feeds-challenge/README.md

 Before POSTing the data to the store, validate that it is correct.
 The same validation will be run at the store and incorrect data will rejected.

-To complete the challenge, create a new pull request.
+To complete the challenge, provide us with your codebase.
+This can either be in a new repository, provided to us as a compressed file, or any other method you feel is acceptable.

 ## Additional Information

-Some data will be formatted inconsistently so ensure your program can handle this.
+* Some data will be formatted inconsistently so ensure your program can handle this.

-Not all ID's will exist.
+ * Not all ID's will exist.

 ## Store